Diptesh89/100-days-of-code/log.md

 ### Day 20: April 15, 2018 ####
 **Today's Progress**: Completed the JSON APIs and AJAX module on free code camp.
+I will be visiting back the module on bootstrap to complete my projects on Tribute page and personal portfolio